UCL/research-computing-with-cpp/06MPI/sec03collective.md

 Can you write the parallel code that combines these results and checks the accuracy of the calculation?

+See [the MPI_Reduce docs](https://www.open-mpi.org/doc/v3.0/man3/MPI_Reduce.3.php) to help you.

+Extension: use [MPI_Allreduce](https://www.open-mpi.org/doc/v3.0/man3/MPI_Allreduce.3.php) instead so all processes get the final answer.

 ### Splitting the communicators